Precise Object and Effect Removal with Adaptive Target-Aware Attention: Introduction

-To bridge this gap, we introduce \textit{OBER}, a hybrid dataset for \textbf{OB}ject-\textbf{E}ffect \textbf{R}emoval, which combines both camera-captured and simulated data with diverse foreground objects, background scenes, and object effects. \textit{For the camera-captured data}, we annotate precise object and object-effect masks, which serve as critical supervision during training. \textit{For the simulated data}, we leverage these masks to compute accurate alpha maps, enabling realistic alpha blending of RGBA object layers with effects and high-quality backgrounds.
+To overcome these limitations, we present \textit{OBER}, a hybrid dataset for \textbf{OB}ject-\textbf{E}ffect \textbf{R}emoval, which combines both \textit{camera-captured} and \textit{simulated} data with diverse foreground objects, background scenes, and object effects (\eg, indoor/outdoor shadows and reflections). \textit{For the camera-captured data}, we annotate precise object and object-effect masks, which serve as critical supervision during training. \textit{For the simulated data}, we leverage these masks to compute accurate alpha maps, enabling realistic alpha blending of RGBA object layers with effects and high-quality backgrounds.
 We further extend the simulation pipeline to include multi-object scenarios, enhancing model robustness in challenging cases involving occlusion and object interactions, as shown in the last two rows of Fig.~\ref{fig:sota_wild}.
-By combining the realism of captured data with the scalability of simulation, OBER offers a high-quality, large-scale, and diverse dataset with a total of 12,715 training samples.
-In addition, we introduce two new benchmarks: \textit{OBER-Test} (w/ ground truth) and \textit{OBER-Wild} (w/o ground truth), to support future research.
+By combining the realism of captured data with the scalability of simulation, OBER offers a \textit{high-quality}, \textit{large-scale}, and \textit{diverse} dataset with a total of 12,715 training samples.
+In addition, we introduce two new benchmarks: \textit{OBER-Test} and \textit{OBER-Wild}, to support future research.

-Built upon \textit{OBER}, we propose a novel framework, \textit{ObjectClear}, which introduces an Object-Effect Attention (OEA) mechanism that adaptively focuses on the foreground removal region, including both the object and its associated effects, by supervising cross-attention maps with object-effect masks.
-The OEA module effectively decouples foreground removal from background reconstruction, enabling more precise and complete object elimination.
-In addition, the predicted attention map supports an Attention-Guided Fusion (AGF) strategy during inference, helping to preserve background details, as shown in Fig.~\ref{fig:bg_diff}.
-This design enables the model to localize editable regions adaptively and offers a potential solution to the long-standing fidelity issues in diffusion-based image editing.

-Our contributions are summarized as follows: \begin{itemize} \item We propose \textit{OBER}, a high-quality and large-scale hybrid dataset for object removal, featuring diverse objects, fine-grained annotations of object-effect masks, and complex multi-object scenarios across both simulated and camera-captured settings.
+Our contributions are summarized as follows: (1) We introduce a novel framework, \textit{ObjectClear}, which incorporates an Adaptive Target-Aware Attention (ATA) mechanism that adaptively focuses on foreground removal regions, together with an Attention-Guided Fusion (AGF) and a Spatially-Varying Denoising Strength (SVDS) strategy, thereby improving object removal quality and background fidelity.
+(2) We propose \textit{OBER}, a high-quality and large-scale hybrid dataset for object-effect removal, featuring diverse objects, fine-grained annotations of object-effect masks, and complex scenarios across both simulated and camera-captured settings.
+(3) ObjectClear achieves superior performance on both synthetic and real-world benchmarks, demonstrating clear advantages in quantitative results and visual quality.

-\item We introduce a novel framework, \textit{ObjectClear}, which incorporates an Object-Effect Attention mechanism that adaptively focuses on foreground removal regions and enables an Attention-Guided Fusion strategy, improving object removal quality and background fidelity.